-Osaro worked as a Consulting Fellow for Halpin for over a year before joining as a full-time consultant, and is already a familiar name to many of Halpin’s clients.
-She has worked on projects with University of Sunderland, University of Manchester, University of Liverpool and University of Sussex.
+Osaro worked as a Consulting Fellow for Halpin for over a year before joining as a full-time Consultant in September 2021.
+Already a familiar name to many of Halpin’s clients, she has completed reviews with a growing number of institutions including the Universities of Sunderland, Manchester, Liverpool, Exeter, Durham and Sussex.

-While studying at the University of Hull for her undergraduate and masters degrees, she was elected for 3 successive years to work in the best interest of students at Hull; she was a postgraduate student trustee and a two-term President at Hull University Students’ Union (HUSU).
-She was their first ever Black female president and the first Black two-term president at HUSU.
+While studying at the University of Hull for her undergraduate and Masters degrees, she was elected for three successive years to work in the best interests of students: she was a postgraduate student Trustee and a two-term President at Hull University Students’ Union (HUSU).
+She was their first ever Black woman President, and the first Black two-term President at HUSU.